 Approving their mandates, including revising the Terms of Reference for Working Groups

-Approving advocacy positions developed by the Working Groups and synthesizing them into the overall LGMA COP Position
+Approving advocacy positions developed by the Working Groups and synthesizing them into the overall LGMA COP Position, ensuring coherence between different WG positions and submissions.

 Steering Committee members are encouraged to participate in and support Working Groups, or designate appropriate participants from their organizations.

-Working Group leads will not participate in Steering Committee meetings but should maintain communication with the Steering Committee and LGMA Focal Point.
+Working Group leads will not participate in the regular Steering Committee meetings but should maintain communication with the Steering Committee and LGMA Focal Point on a regular basis.
+They might however be invited to Steering Committee meetings depending on the agenda and political developments on the relevant topics.

 VI.
 ROLE OF THE LGMA FOCAL POINT